contao/docs-archive/api/hooks/getSearchablePages.md

 # getSearchablePages

 The `getSearchablePages` hook is triggered when the the search index is rebuilt.
 It passes the array of pages and the ID of the root page as arguments and expects an array of absolute URLs (!) as return value.

-It is available from version 2.2.0.
+> **Tag** Available from version 2.2.0.

 ## Parameters

 1. *array* `$arrPages`

     List of absolute URLs that should be indexed.

 2. *int* `$intRoot`

     ID of the current root page.
 Prior to Contao 2.11, this can be 0 when no root page is added in the page tree.
 This parameter is not always available.

 3. *boolean* `$blnSitemap`

     `true` if the hook is triggered when updating XML sitemap.
 This parameter is not always available.

 4. *string* `$strLanguage`

     Language of the generated root page.
 This parameter is not always available.

 ## Return Values

 Return the list of pages that should be indexed.
 Be aware that this simply means these URLs will be requested, and each page is responsible for it's indexing.
 By checking `$blnSitemap`, you can decide wether to include your pages in the XML sitemap or only for the search index.

 ## Example

 ```php
 <?php